famly/hire-me/sre-test/README.md

 You will need the following tools installed locally:

-- [Docker](https://www.docker.com/products/docker-desktop) for access to the Docker Engine and a local Kubernetes cluster.
+- [Docker Desktop](https://www.docker.com/products/docker-desktop) for access to the Docker Engine and a local Kubernetes cluster.
 See the [docs](https://birthday.play-with-docker.com/kubernetes-docker-desktop/) for how to spin up your cluster.
 If you're a Linux user, see [this article](https://blog.flant.com/small-local-kubernetes-comparison/) for an overview of friendly local cluster tools.

 ### Assignment